genomicepidemiology/evergreen/README.md

 parallel_snp_pipeline.py -f /path/to/install_dir/evergreen/test/test_1.iso -b $PWD -p -D -L conda deactivate
 ```
+The expected results of the analysis can be found in the _expected_ folder.

 ###### References
 - Ahrenfeldt, J. et al. Bacterial whole genome-based phylogeny: construction of a new benchmarking dataset and assessment of some existing methods.
 BMC Genomics 18, 19 (2017).
 - Clausen, P. T. L. C., Aarestrup, F. M. & Lund, O. Rapid and precise alignment of raw reads against redundant databases with KMA.
 BMC Bioinformatics 19, 307 (2018).